The Benefits of Exporting LinkedIn Connections

 Exporting LinkedIn connections with LeadDelta only takes a few steps.

-Open your LeadDelta extension by clicking on Manage Connections.
+STEP 1 – Open your LeadDelta extension by clicking on Connections.

-A table (CRM) with your contact list will open, and you’ll find a Download button above it.
+STEP 2 – A table (CRM) with your contact list will open, click on an Export button above it.

-Once all the connections you want to export are selected, click on the Download button and wait for your .CSV file to download.
+Once all the connections you want to export are selected, click on the Export All/Export Selected button and wait for your .CSV file to download.

 And you’re done!
 You can then proceed to use the extracted data whichever way you please.